alfredoaa/Creating-Jupyter-Notebook/README.md

 # Creating-Jupyter-Notebook
-Creating Jupyter Notebook for Data Sciences Assignment
+Creating a Jupyter Notebook for Data Sciences Assignment